Alt-iOS/tailwind-leptos-tauri-template/README.md

 Simple template to use csr and ssr leptos with tauri for ios/android/windows/macos/linux and web dev

-Just clone the repo and start your project with the template.
+Just use cargo generate with this repo.
 To test everything is working, run `cargo tauri dev` and 'cargo leptos watch' to see the app in the browser and app.

 Thanks to the leptos and tauri teams for the amazing work.